 Tuition for all SUNY four-year institutions is set by the New York State Legislature and cannot be changed by any campus independently.
 Regardless of how course material is delivered, the ultimate value of an academic semester at SUNY Cortland is unchanged in terms of content and credit earned.

-SUNY Cortland will reduce the university’s intercollegiate athletics fee by 33% due to the cancellation of athletic competitions during the fall semester.
-The intercollegiate athletics fee will continue to provide students with small group trainings, experiential learning opportunities, leadership development opportunities, community service initiatives, memberships and educational programming.
+SUNY Cortland will reduce the university’s intercollegiate athletics fee by 60% for the spring semester.
+Some intercollegiate team competitions are planned for the spring and the athletics fee will continue to provide students with small group trainings, experiential learning opportunities, leadership development opportunities, community service initiatives, memberships and educational programming.
 Services will continue in a virtual environment.

-Student Health Service and the Counseling Center will continue to offer virtual services to students during the Fall 2020 term if students are required to leave campus due to COVID-19.
+Student Health Service and the Counseling Center will continue to offer virtual services to students during the Spring 2021 term if students are required to leave campus due to COVID-19.

 This fee covers the cost of campus transportation.
 Should the campus move to remote course delivery, a pro-rated amount will be fully refunded.